yeonghoey/nijk/README.md

 Nijk is for helping programmers come up with good names.
 Nijk analyzes some of the most popular projects to suggest good names for given context.

-Using Nijk is simple.
+~~Using Nijk is simple.
 Just visit https://nijk-225007.appspot.com/, select a preset.
 Currently, there is only one preset for Python.
 Put a term that you are considering for your Python code.
 Nijk will suggest some potential better names.
-You can also go deeper from the suggested terms.
+You can also go deeper from the suggested terms.~~

+Currently, the demo site is stopped due to the maintenance cost.

 ![encode](static/encode.png)